Person walking down a sunlit path surrounded by trees at sunrise

 Is there psychiatric care for my mental health near Santa Monica, CA?

 Yes.
-There are care options for your mental health near Santa Monica.
+There are mental health care options near Santa Monica.
 Ocean View is located in Los Angeles County, about 30 miles from Santa Monica.
 Additionally, many local outpatient services and community resources are available to support ongoing mental health care in Santa Monica.

 Will my insurance cover the cost of care?

 Our facility accepts most major insurance providers, including Medicare.
 If you would like to see if your insurance provider covers psychiatric care, you can call or email us.
 Confirming your coverage in advance can help streamline the admission process.
-We also offer financial counseling to assist with understanding potential costs and payment options.
+We also offer financial counseling to help you understand potential costs and payment options.

 How do I know what level of care I need?

 Everyone has different mental health care needs.
-Once one of our admissions team members verifies your insurance, you will have a comprehensive evaluation to determine what level of care you need.
+Once one of our admissions team members verifies your insurance, you will have a comprehensive evaluation to determine what treatment program will provide the level of care you need.
 This evaluation includes clinical assessments and discussions about your symptoms and goals.
 It helps us create a personalized treatment plan aligned with your specific situation.

 Does Ocean View Psychiatric Health Facility treat young adults?

 No. At Ocean View, we treat individuals who are 18 years or older.
-We focus on adult mental health needs and provide specialized care tailored to this age group.
+We focus on the mental health needs of adults and provide specialized care tailored to this age group.
 For younger individuals, we can refer you to appropriate pediatric or adolescent mental health services in the community.

 Do their levels of care include family support?